 This report will be presented a ZBA hearing on Monday, October 26, 2020.
+The report was presented on October 26.
+As noted above, this reviewer has reviewed excerpts of subsequent hearings on December 3, 2020 and January 13, 2021.

 a.
 Orientation of building in relation to parking areas, open space, and on-site amenities.